-The Beaufort Stormwater Advisory Committee collaborated with the North Carolina Coastal Federation, UNC Wilmington and Eastern Carolina Council to develop a watershed restoration plan to steer stormwater reduction efforts and lead implementation strategies to reduce polluted runoff and flooding in the town.
+The Beaufort Stormwater Advisory Committee collaborated with the Coastal Federation, UNC Wilmington and Eastern Carolina Council to develop a watershed restoration plan to steer stormwater reduction efforts and lead implementation strategies to reduce polluted runoff and flooding in the town.
 Members of the Beaufort Stormwater Advisory Committee include the Coastal Federation, the Eastern Carolina Council, the North Carolina Coastal Reserve & National Estuarine Research Reserve (NCNERR), town representatives and local residents, UNC Institute of Marine Sciences, N.C.
 Division of Energy, Mineral and Land Resources and more.
 The team worked throughout 2016 and 2017 to develop and approve the plan which targets the reduction of 9 million gallons of polluted runoff.

 The Town’s impervious surfaces have increased over decades altering the lands natural capacity to soak in rain.
 Instead, polluted runoff flows off hard developed areas generating large volumes of runoff.
 The goal of the plan is to turn back the clock and reduce runoff throughout the town with targeted stormwater retrofit projects that are based on findings and strategies laid out in the approved watershed restoration plan.
 The plan targets water quality impairments in the Town Creek, Taylor Creek and Davis Bay watersheds and identifies strategies for directing stormwater to soak into the ground thereby reduce the volume of stormwater runoff entering these waterways.

-The plan was approved in August 2017.
+The plan was approved in August 2017

-Tiller School Rain Garden
+Tiller School Rain Garden – 2011

-The federation designed and built this rain garden in Beaufort in front of Tiller School in partnership with the N.C.
+The Federation designed and built this rain garden in Beaufort in front of Tiller School in partnership with the N.C.
 Department of Transportation.